-- (a) An employee shall receive payment of his wages at a time and place determined by his employer: Provided that payment shall be made- - (i) at weekly, fortnightly or monthly intervals; - (ii) in cash, by cheque or by means of electronic bank transfer, as agreed, between the employer and the employee; and - (iii) not later than close of business on the final working day of each pay interval. - (b) With the exception of payment by means of electronic bank transfer, an employee's remuneration shall be paid to him on the site where he is employed, or at the office or workshop of the employer. - (c) An employee whose services are terminated shall receive payment of the appropriate wage on or before the date of termination of his services. - (d) Every employer shall provide each of his employees with a payslip indicating the employer's name, the name and occupation of the employee, and the period for which payment is made.
-The payslip shall indicate the calculation of the employee's gross remuneration, deductions, overtime payments, allowances and net remuneration. - (e) All payment advices and payments made in cash shall be enclosed in a sealed envelope. - (f) An employer shall, at the time of payment of an employee's remuneration, make the requisite benefits payment to the Council via the auto-stamp system. - (2) Deductions from wages: An employer shall be entitled to make deductions from an employee's wages- - (a) in respect of deductions prescribed in the following clauses: - (i) 14(4) in terms of the Pension Fund or Provident Fund; - (ii) 17(1) in terms of the Council levy; - (iii) 18 in terms of trade union subscriptions; - (iv) 21 in terms of the WP Building and Allied Trades' Sick Fund; - (v) 24(4) in terms of the Medical Aid Fund; - (b) if he is entitled or required to do so by law; and - (c) in respect of any other matter, with the employee's written consent.
+- (a) An employee shall receive payment of his wages at a time and place determined by his employer: Provided that payment shall be made- - (i) at weekly, fortnightly or monthly intervals; - (ii) in cash, by cheque or by means of electronic bank transfer, as agreed, between the employer and the employee; and - (iii) not later than close of business on the final working day of each pay interval. - (b) With the exception of payment by means of electronic bank transfer, an employee's remuneration shall be paid to him on the site where he is employed, or at the office or workshop of the employer. - (c) An employee whose services are terminated shall receive payment of the appropriate wage on or before the date of termination of his services. - (d) Every employer shall provide each of his employees the following information in writing (payment advise or payslip) on each day the employee is paid: - (i) The employer's name and physical address: - (ii) the employee's name and occupation; - (iii) the period for which the payment is made; - (iv) the employee's remuneration in money; - (v) the amount and purpose of any deduction made from the remuneration including contributions to the Council stipulating each contribution separately; - (vi) the actual amount paid to the employee; - (vii) the employee's rate of remuneration and overtime rate;

+- (viii) the number of ordinary and overtime hours worked by the employee during the period for which the payment is made; - (ix) the number of hours worked by the employee on a Sunday or public holiday during that period; - (x) The payslip shall indicate the calculation of the employee's gross remuneration, deductions, overtime payments, allowances and net remuneration. - (e) All payment advices and payments made in cash shall be enclosed in a sealed envelope. - (f) An employer shall, at the time of payment of an employee's remuneration, make the requisite benefits payment to the Council via the benefit code system within the prescribed period. - (2) Deductions from wages: An employer shall be entitled to make deductions from an employee's wages- - (a) in respect of deductions prescribed in the following clauses: - (i) 33(4) in terms of the Pension Fund or Provident Fund; - (ii) 45(1) in terms of the Council levy; - (iii) 48 and 50 in terms of trade union subscriptions; - (iv) 53 in terms of the WP Building and Allied Trades' Sick Fund; - (v) 35(3) in terms of the Medical Aid Fund; - (b) if he is entitled or required to do so by law; and - (c) if there was an error made in the payment to the employee by the employer or by Council. - (d) in respect of any other matter, with the employee's written consent.